Mail Code: 94305-4090

 APPPHYS 384.
 Advanced Topics in AMO Physics.
 3 Units.

 This course will develop the subject of Strong-Field QED.
 Topics to be covered include: The structure of the quantum vacuum;relativistic laser-vacuum interactions;linear and non-linear Compton and Breit-Wheeler pair-production processes;vacuum polarization and vacuum tunneling; the radiation reaction problem in strong fields;applications in astrophysics and cosmology.
 The course will also cover experimental methods, including petawatt lasers with focused intensities sufficient to destabilize the vacuum.
 Prerequisites: familiarity with quantum mechanics, electrodynamics, and special relativity.

 APPPHYS 390.
 Dissertation Research.
 1-15 Unit.

 APPPHYS 392.
-Topics in Molecular Biophysics: Biophysics of Functional RNA.
+Topics in Molecular Biophysics: Biophysics of Functional RNA (BIOPHYS 392).
 3 Units.

 Survey of methods used to relate RNA sequences to the structure and function of transcribed RNA molecules.
 Computation of contributions of the counter-ion cloud to the dependence of free energy on conformation of the folded RNA.
 The relation of structure to function of ribozymes, riboswitches, and the formation of ribosomal proteins.